Ontology Object Properties are Data Model Associative Entities – not Relationships

 Object Property Hierarchies

-The graph shows the example of has Monetary Amount with some of its sub-properties, has Notional Amount, and Principal Amount. (blue icon)
+The graph shows an example of a Monetary Amount with some of its sub-properties, Notional Amount, and Principal Amount. (blue icon)

 FIBO graph of has Principal Notional and Monetary Amount object property hierarchy and selected Classes